BEinCPPS/idas-opcua-agent/README.md

 B. Your project structure is as follows: <br/>
 ```
 <your_project_dir>
-   |__ node-opcua (Download or clone the original NodeOPCUA SDK distribution at https://github.com/node-opcua/node-opcua )
+   |__ node-opcua (Download or clone the NodeOPCUA SDK distribution at https://github.com/node-opcua/node-opcua )
    |__ idas-opcua-agent (your IDAS OPC-UA Agent)
 ```